What is a one-page website or one-pager?

 When your website goes live, many visitors will interact with it and have unique responses to site usability.
 Some design elements will get automated (aka intuitive) responses, the others will make your visitors use their logic.

 76% of consumers say that one of the most important factors in a website’s design is that they can easily find what they want.
-Considering the fact that logical thinking is lazy and demands a lot of energy to function well, it’s important to keep the balance between the Logical and the Intuitive.
+Considering the fact that logical thinking is lazy and demands a lot of energy to function well, it’s important to keep the balance between Logical and Intuitive.
 This way you won’t demand much effort and will keep your visitors engaged.

 Using different analytic tools will help you manage this process and make the right decisions based on real data.
 For example, you can analyze the heatmaps.
 They will show you how people interact with different sections of your one-pager.